-All applications must meet the national objective being addressed by the proposed improvements for each community facility as required by CDBG regulations (24 CFR 570.483).
-The national objective for these public facilities is that the proposed projects must primarily benefit low and moderate income (L/M) persons.
+All public facility applications, including the proposed improvements for each community facility, must also meet the national objective requirements in the CDBG regulations (24 CFR 570.483).
+Each proposed project must primarily benefit low and moderate income (L/M) persons.
 Public facilities that serve the public at large can meet the L/M income benefit national objective on an area basis (LMA).
 These public facilities must have:

-- A service area that is primarily residential. - At least 51% of households in the service area that are L/M-income.
+- A service area that is primarily residential. - At least 51% of L/M-income households in the service area.